geraudmathe/Locomotive-fundamentals/README.md

 ### Why this guide ? <a name="foreword_1"></a>

-There is already an official documentation reference, which lists almost everything, but a pragmatic guide to Locomotive is missing, especially for the beginners.
+There is already an official documentation reference, which lists almost everything.
+Still, a pragmatic guide to Locomotive is missing, especially for beginners.

-What's more, there is a lot of goodness in the Locomotive's <a href="http://groups.google.com/forum/?fromgroups#!forum/locomotivecms">Google Group</a> but it seems relevant to gather good practices & hacks in one place.
+What's more, since there is a lot of goodness in the Locomotive's <a href="http://groups.google.com/forum/?fromgroups#!forum/locomotivecms">Google Group</a>, it seems relevant to gather good practices & hacks in one place.

 This guide isn't the official one, even if some members of the Locomotive core team have reviewed some parts of it.